Shift Happens: Technology in Education

 Change always hurts someone.
 Despite the range of benefits heralded by schools and eLearning companies alike, scepticism exists.
 As with innovation in any sector, there is a degree of hype and then a steady progression of adjustment as reality sets in.
 Right now, the education technology movement is in a state of hype as schools compete to differentiate themselves to attract the best students.
-There is a danger that some schools may introduce technology without a thorough assessment of its real value.
+However, there is a danger that some schools may introduce technology without a thorough assessment of its real value.

-iPads in the classroom are sometimes seen as a distraction.
-How will we keep students away from playing Candy Crush Saga in the classroom?
 One iPad rollout in the US received bad press when it materialised that up to 200 students in one high-school had circumnavigated the school’s distraction blocking software, allowing unfettered access to YouTube, Facebook et al.

 According to Renee Hobbs of the University of Rhode Island, we need a paradigm shift on how technology is perceived, saying “children are growing up today with the iPad used as a device for entertainment.
 So when the iPad comes into the classroom, then there’s a shift in everybody’s thinking”.
 I agree.
 If school can’t be the place where our young people learn how to handle technology – where can be?

 Whilst we did not have iPads in my school, I certainly found other ways to distract myself (and others) from their work, much to the frustration of school staff.
 Let’s be honest, how often did you find yourself doodling or writing notes to your classmates?
 The iPad is just as much a tool as the pen.
-The chief value of a tool is in its application – if the worker is distracted, blame him, not his tool.
+Therefore, the chief value of a tool is in its application – if the worker is distracted, blame him, not his tool.

 A more subtle, but deeper area of doubt is summarised well by writer Valerie Yue, expressing her concern that “too much reliance on technology such as the iPad could lead to children devaluing the presence of paper and pencil.”
 This is the most unifying concern among cynics.
 Thankfully, Swiss schools have not attempted a total shift to paperless learning.
 Florimont have thought carefully about the time and place for devices in-lieu of paper; sometimes paper is mandatory and other times it is down to student choice.
 This is a smart move that teaches students that sometimes they are better off without a screen.